Dani7B/watson-assistant-slots-intro/README.md

 ## Deployment

-Click [this guide](doc/source/local.md) for instructions on deploying the app locally.
+Check [this guide](doc/source/local.md) for instructions on deploying the app locally.

 ## Assistant Slots Discussion